Light7734/light/docs/guidelines/development.rst

         - Preferably write the tests first, but it's okay to start with the interface.
         - Tests may not be necessary depending on the requirements and commit type.

-    - "Make it work" doesn't mean liberally producing shit code, you should:
+    - "Make it work" doesn't mean liberally producing substandard code, you should:
         - Follow project's **conventions**.
         - Follow **best practices** and **proven swe principles**.
         - Enable **warnings as errors**.